-In just the second year of new growth, this is a spectacular transformation.
+In just the third year of new growth, this is a spectacular transformation.

 Not only did myself, Science Officer Kevin McGinn and ecologist Rob Parry find a few butterfly orchids but we also found spotted orchids too, and a sea of buttercups, yellow rattle and eyebright.